gilderjw/gilderjw.github.io/about.md

 permalink: /about/
 ---

 What's up.

-I am Jim Gildersleeve and this is where I dump my progress for various Reverse Engineering / Software Vulnerability projects.
+I am Jim Gildersleeve and this is where I dump my progress for various projects.